How to Improve Sleep Quality: 5 Proven Methods + Free Sleep Calculator

 Sleep Latency

 Sleep latency refers to the time it takes to fall asleep after lying down in bed.
-It measures how quickly we transition from wakefulness to sleep.
+It measures how quickly we transition from being awake to being asleep.
 A shorter sleep latency indicates an easier time falling asleep, which is generally considered favorable.
 For instance, if it takes you approximately 15 minutes to fall asleep after getting into bed, your sleep latency is 15 minutes.

 Sleep Duration